Looking to know yourself better?

 “What is your current state of mind?”

-We are our own limits; we can do whatever we want with our lives; we just need to know what it is that we want and then to work hard for it.
-All the rest is in our head.
+We are our own limits!
+We can do whatever we want with our lives, we just need to know what it is that we want and then to take actions until we reach it.
+All the rest is in our head! 🙂

 “What do you most value in your friends?”

-I would definitely say that I value reliability (that they will keep their word), a great sense of humor and their open-mindedness about things and life in general.
+I would definitely say that I value reliability (that they will keep their word), a great sense of humor, their open-mindedness and being authentic.